Maheer96/BaseScript/content/JavaScript/An Introduction.md

 > </html>
 > ```

-If you aren't familiar with HTML, this is a basic 2x2 table, where each row is represented by `<tr>` and each entry by `<td>`.
+If you aren't familiar with HTML, this is a basic 2x2 table where each row is represented by `<tr>` and each entry by `<td>`.
 When we look at the DOM structure model, we see how these objects are laid out.

 > <img src="./DOM.png"></img>